junxit/us-congress-bills-115/metadata.md

 - 2017-10-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 247.
 - 2017-11-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7498; text: CR S7498)
 - 2017-11-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7498; text: CR S7498)
+- 2017-11-30 — Message on Senate action sent to the House.
+- 2017-11-30 — Received in the House.
+- 2017-11-30 — Referred to the Committee on Natural Resources, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-11-30 — Referred to the Committee on Natural Resources, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.